Anti-Slavery Convention of American Women: Anti-Slavery Convention of American Women of 1837

-It was a correspondence between Mary Grew and Maria Weston Chapman concerning a women's anti-slavery committee that is credited with the idea of this convention.
+It was a correspondence between Grew and Chapman concerning a women's anti-slavery committee that is credited with the idea of this convention.
 Grew argued for the importance of an executive committee that would help organize and streamline the efforts of female-anti-slavery organizations.
 Sarah Grimké played an important role in ensuring that Black women were invited and attended the event.
-However, at this first convention, only five Black women attended, since many didn't have the financial resources to make the trip there.
+However, at this first convention, only five Black women attended, since many did not have the financial resources to make the trip there.

 Professor Ann D. Gordon has described the Anti-Slavery Convention of American Women as the first convention at which women discussed women's rights, in this case focusing on the rights of African-American women.
 It was not until 1848 that the first convention devoted to women's rights in general, the Seneca Falls Convention, took place; it was promoted as first decades later by convention organizer Elizabeth Cady Stanton.